The most important essay on the Brown Writing Supplement is this one:

 You can say anything you want about yourself...
 So colleges are very interested in what your teachers have to say about you.
 Overall, the essay prompts on the Common Application don't change much from year to year — but 2020 brings a notable exception.

-In response to the maelstrom that is 2020, the Common App has added a new, optional essay in the Additional Information section: Out of the thousands of universities and colleges, Chapman might be the most beautiful.
+In response to the maelstrom that is 2020, the Common App has added a new, optional essay in the Additional Information section: |

 AuthorEva Glasrud completed her B.A. and M.A. at Stanford.
 She is now a college counselor and life coach for gifted youth.
 Archives